 Using mediation to help you separate

-Even if you end up having to go to court to sort out your differences, you normally need to prove that you’ve been to a mediation information and assessment meeting (MIAM).
+You don’t have to go to mediation, but if you end up having to go to court to sort out your differences, you normally need to prove you’ve been to a mediation information and assessment meeting (MIAM).
 This is an introductory meeting to explain what mediation is and how it might help you.

 If your partner makes you feel anxious or threatened, you should get help.